Free Leaflets

 4) Heart Disease

 In my opinion, most doctors underestimate the effect of lifestyle changes and overestimate the benefits of drugs.
 However lifestyle remedies typically trump drugs in their effectiveness.
 There is a short leaflet called Heart Disease (not in alphabetical order) which sums up the key lifestyle changes to make.
 Also see more detailed leaflet “Food, Lifestyle and the Heart” and “Food, Heart and Cholesterol” for more information.
+For those with heart failure, cardiomyopathy, irregular heart beats and other heart conditions there is leaflet Nutrition and the Heart based on the work of American cardiologist Dr Steven Sinatra and also one on Atrial fibrillation.

 Did you know that one sugary drink daily can increase mortality from heart disease by 50% and diet drinks also increase mortality (easily undermining the benefit you could get from a whole concoction of cardiac drugs).
 Many now know that the Mediterranean diet can improve mortality (by 75%) but few know that just drinking 5 or more glasses of water daily can improve mortality from heart disease by 50-70%.
 Several other simple dietary interventions can also improve mortality by 30-50% (see leaflets).
-No drug has been shown to have benefits of this magnitude.
+No drug has ever been shown to have benefits of anything like this magnitude.

 5) Mental Health